MESAHub/mesa-website/03-starting.markdown

 / ! end of controls namelist
 {% endhighlight %}

-If you want to try this out, save the preceeding text as a file named inlist\_load in your work directory.
+If you want to try this out, save the preceding text as a file named inlist\_load in your work directory.
 Then edit your main inlist file so that it will use "inlist\_load" instead of "inlist\_project" everywhere within inlist (i.e., extra\_star\_job\_inlist1\_name and